 Vaping: The Newest Trend

-Although not as toxic as smoking regular cigarettes, the use of electronic cigarettes still come with many risks including exposure to nicotine and other aerosols, which are known to cause cancer.
+The use of electronic nicotine delivery systems, like vape pens, comes with many risks.
 Electronic nicotine delivery systems, which include e-cigarettes, vape pens, e-hookahs, e-cigars, personal vaporizers, and electronic pipes, use a battery to heat a liquid that contains nicotine, flavorings, and other additives, which is inhaled into the lungs.

 Contact Us Today